 You can designate any user as an anonymous user.
 If you don't want anonymous users to count toward your MAU, you can assign all anonymous users the same shared user key.
 If you don't specify a key attribute, the SDK generates a random user key for them.

 You can use anonymous users to hide personally identifiable information (PII), but we recommend using private user attributes instead.

 To learn more, read Private user attributes.

 To learn how to create anonymous users, read your SDK-specific section in User configuration.

 Anonymous users contribute to MAU.
 LaunchDarkly can track anonymous users in two different ways:

 If you specify a unique key for each anonymous user, LaunchDarkly tracks those users by session.
 If you do not specify a unique key for each anonymous user, and the user has saving to local storage disabled, LaunchDarkly creates a new user for each request.
 The number of real users who have disabled saving to local storage is likely small, but bots and crawlers almost never utilize local storage.
 One user and/or bot with local storage disabled can drastically inflate your MAU count.

 To learn more about MAU, read Account usage metrics.

-Sometimes it is useful to generate a unique key for anonymous users.
+Sometimes it is useful to generate unique keys for anonymous users.
 We recommend using unique keys for the following reasons:

 - You are targeting users individually by key